SolaceLabs/solace-slack-app/README.md

 ### Message interactions

-Each of the slack message generated as a result of slash command, represents an Event Portal resource.
+Each of the Slack message generated as a result of slash command, represents an Event Portal resource.
 The messages are enriched with additional metrics around resource count, settings etc. as appropriate.
 Further drill-down is supported via a drop-down menu option containing list of dependent resources.
 For example, Applications in a Domain, Versions of an Event etc.

 - Application domains
   - Applications